What Are the Different Types of Mesothelioma Cells?

 All of these assessments help to create a more complete understanding of mesothelioma cells.
 Your doctors use this information to understand how each individual mesothelioma case operates on a cellular level and develop a treatment plan that works best for you.

-Request Your Free Mesothelioma Treatment Guide
+Get Your Free Guide

 How Cell Type Affects Mesothelioma Prognosis and Treatment

 Mesothelioma cell types affect outcomes because they change how cancer cells and their surroundings behave.
 Slower-growing types like epithelioid respond better to surgery and medicines because their tumors let treatments and the immune system work more easily.
 Faster-growing types like sarcomatoid build thick tissue that blocks treatment and immune system defenses, making them harder to treat.
-These differences also affect how well newer treatments, like immunotherapy, work.
+These differences also affect how well newer treatments like immunotherapy work.

 When doctors look at biopsy results, they can decide if surgery is a good option or if relieving symptoms with palliative care is better.
 These results also help doctors and patients have clearer conversations about what’s ahead, allowing them to prepare with their families for their mesothelioma journey.